Kelvin Trimper Scholarship

 • Research project that will deliver consumer benefits.

-• Other innovative initiatives which build consumer capability and advocacy skills.
+• Other initiatives which build consumer capability and advocacy skills.

 Following completion of the scholarship, the recipient will undertake:

-• A webinar to communicate the key learnings and insights gained.
+• A webinar to communicate the key learnings and insights gained through the grant.

-• Meetings with relevant consumer groups/energy companies/government officials to promote the learnings.
+• Meetings with relevant consumer groups/industry/government officials to promote the learnings.

 • Speaking engagements including a presentation to SA Power Networks executive team and Community Advisory Forum.